Marcel Duchamp: Leaving "retinal art" behind

 In 1913, Duchamp withdrew from painting circles and began working as a librarian in the Bibliothèque Sainte-Geneviève to be able to earn a living wage while concentrating on scholarly realms and working on his Large Glass.
 He studied math and physics – areas where exciting new discoveries were taking place.
 The theoretical writings of Henri Poincaré particularly intrigued and inspired Duchamp.
 Poincaré postulated that the laws believed to govern matter were created solely by the minds that "understood" them and that no theory could be considered "true".
 "The things themselves are not what science can reach..., but only the relations between things.
 Outside of these relations there is no knowable reality", Poincaré wrote in 1902.
 Reflecting the influence of Poincaré's writings, Duchamp tolerated any interpretation of his art by regarding it as the creation of the person who formulated it, not as truth.

 Duchamp's own art-science experiments began during his tenure at the library.
 To make one of his favorite pieces, 3 Standard Stoppages (3 stoppages étalon), he dropped three 1-meter lengths of thread onto prepared canvases, one at a time, from a height of 1 meter.
 The threads landed in three random undulating positions.
 He varnished them into place on the blue-black canvas strips and attached them to glass.
 He then cut three wood slats into the shapes of the curved strings, and put all the pieces into a croquet box.
 Three small leather signs with the title printed in gold were glued to the "stoppage" backgrounds.
 The piece appears to literally follow Poincaré's School of the Thread, part of a book on classical mechanics.

+A related experiment with geometry was Readymade malheureux (Unhappy Readymade, 1919), conceived by Duchamp as a wedding gift for his sister Suzanne and executed according to his instructions.
+A geometry textbook was suspended outdoors, where exposure to rain, sunlight, wind and dirt progressively damaged its pages and distorted the geometric diagrams.
+R. Bruce Elder relates the work to 3 Standard Stoppages and to Duchamp's broader interest in challenging assumptions about the invariance and certainty traditionally associated with Euclidean geometry.

 In his studio he mounted a bicycle wheel upside down onto a stool, spinning it occasionally just to watch it.
 Although it is often assumed that the Bicycle Wheel represents the first of Duchamp's "Readymades", this particular installation was never submitted for any art exhibition, and it was eventually lost.
 However, initially, the wheel was simply placed in the studio to create atmosphere: "I enjoyed looking at it just as I enjoy looking at the flames dancing in a fireplace."